facioquo/.github/profile/README.md

 Everyone is welcome to contribute to our public projects.

-If you're a member of our organization, join us on [Slack](https://facioquo.slack.com).
+[Join us on Slack](https://docs.google.com/forms/d/1jVGV9AEsuisKeHNxPKpgrcKuOzMYeGpvdsrWAwTU1Zk) if you're a member of our organization, an active contributor, or just want to chat with our developers.